MooersLab/nih-grants-voice-in/README.md

 See the documentation for the Voice In plug-in to learn how to configure keyboard shortcuts.

 ## Installation
-Each command is paired with the inserted text on a single line in of a comma separated value file (biocryst.csv).
+Each command is paired with the inserted text on a single line in of a comma separated value file (nih-grant.csv).
 Equations, code snippets, and so on that span multiple lines are placed inside of double quotes.
 Use the **Bulk Add** button in Voice In Plus to upload these commands into your collection of custom commands.
 Existing voice commands will be overwritten, so there has no problem with duplicates when pasting in an updated version of the CSV file.